-- (i) The height of the test specimen (or length, if the specimen is tested horizontally) must be identical with the height between supports in the actual construction; and - (ii) the specimen must be supported at the top and bottom (or at each end if tested horizontally) by components identical with, and in a manner identical with, the actual construction. - (b) If the distance between supports of the actual construction is more than 3 m, then a smaller specimen may be tested but- - (i) the distance between supports must be not less than 3 m; and - (ii) forces, reactions and support conditions must be modelled so as to reproduce the behaviour of the actual construction if it were tested in-situ.
+- (a) The test specimen- - (i) height (or length, if the specimen is tested horizontally) must be identical with the height between supports in the actual construction; and - (ii) must be supported at the top and bottom (or at each end if tested horizontally) by components identical with, and in a manner identical with, the actual construction. - (b) If the distance between supports of the actual construction is more than 3 m, then a smaller specimen may be tested but- - (i) the distance between supports must be not less than 3 m; and - (ii) forces, reactions and support conditions must be modelled so as to reproduce the behaviour of the actual construction if it were tested in-situ.